null

 The warmth of the bag will vary enormously with what clothing you use inside the bag.
 You can easily add another layer of clothing to make the bag warmer, such as using an extra merino bodysuit.

-Using a room thermometer (eg gro egg) to accurately determine the temperature in your child's room is a good idea and will be a big help, particularly when it comes to choosing the clothing and sleeping bag combination for the temperature.
+Using a room thermometer (eg a gro egg) to accurately determine the temperature in your child's room is a good idea.
+It will be a big help, particularly when it comes to choosing the clothing and sleeping bag combination for the temperature.

-Many sleeping bags now come with a clothing guide in addition to a free room thermometer to help you decide which clothing combination to use.
+Many sleeping bags now come with a clothing guide and a free room thermometer to help you decide which clothing combination to use.
 Use your common sense too, as the clothing guides are just a starting point.
-You will still need to monitor your child and adjust their clothing and sleeping bag combination so that they are a comfortable temperature and don't overheat.
+You will still need to monitor your child and adjust their clothing and sleeping bag combination so that they are at a comfortable temperature and don't overheat.
 Watch the videos above for further tips and advice.

 Scroll down to the table below to find a dressing guide for our most popular styles or view the Woolbabe clothing guide.